LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 7. The difference with this section is that it has three columns.
 Whatever works for you!
 8. Sometimes, having a section acting as a separator is more straightforward than adding many new lines to persist the separation.

+You may say that it looks good, but it lacks personality as it may work as a page for documentation but not for a team presentation.
+If that's the case, you can skip right to the [Panels and Layout](#panels-and-layout) section to see a more colorful example.

 # Templates

 One of the biggest problems that I have seen regarding people documentating is a lack of structure, so basically they expend more time wondering about how to do structure the page rather than sitting down to write.